avoytkiv/azml-github_actions-cicd/README.md

 ### Work with linting and unit testing in GitHub Actions

 ### Work with environments in GitHub Actions

+Ideally, we don’t want to make the production data available in the experimentation (development) environment.
+Instead, data scientists will only have access to a small dataset which should behave similarly to the production dataset.

+By reusing the training script, I can train the model in the production environment using the production data, simply by changing the data input.

+The development environment is used for the inner loop:
+- Data scientists train the model.
+- The model is packaged and registered.

+The staging environment is used for part of the outer loop:
+- Test the code and model with linting and unit testing.
+- Deploy the model to test the endpoint.

+The production environment is used for another part of the outer loop:
+- Deploy the model to the production endpoint.
+The production endpoint is integrated with the web application.
+- Monitor the model and endpoint performance to trigger retraining when necessary.

 ### Deploy a model with GitHub Action